 Once again I am here.
 A small, busy waiting room in hospital.
 People waiting, wondering, dreading, hoping.
 How much longer will I need to be here?
 When will it be the last time I can walk in here with a neurological illness and when will I be able to walk out with that nagging, progressing disease eradicated from my central nervous system?

 Unfair is the way it was thrown at me, at you, us.
 All of you who now wonder why, what, when and how.
 I wonder when a cure will be found.
 If a cure will be found.
-Why it’s taking so long and why others seem to benefit more from disease modifying treatments than I do?
+Why it’s taking so long and why others seem to benefit more from them than I do.
 It’s simply unfair.
 A body betrayed, a life utterly changed.

 Illnesses take over, control in tatters.
 MS hampers, harms and sets boundaries where I want none.
 It shows me that people can be vulnerable, exposed to inner destruction from a central nervous system gone wrong.

 Fairness will be healthy people, happy lives, restored confidence and friendships rekindled.
-That, and so much more.
+That, and many, many more.